eglimi/cpptime/README.md

 ## Implementation Status

 We use this timer implementation in some of our products without issues.
-Judging from the Github stars and forks, it seems to be used in other projects as well.
+Judging from the GitHub stars and forks, it seems to be used in other projects as well.
 Since it was implemented in 2015 and has not seen many issue reports, we assume it is quite stable.